PaschalisAg/git_github_guide/README.md

 And then run in your Terminal (for MacOS users) or Git Bash (for Windows users):
 `git clone https://github.com/PaschalisAg/git_github_guide.git`

 And voilà!
 Now you have access to the notes.
-Enjoy the reading and I hop you will find them useful.
+Enjoy the reading and I hope you will find them useful.

 If someone wants to contribute to fix these issues or even to enhance the material feel free to email me or open an issue.